-- 31. Inspectors should note that, where indicators of learning and progress provide evidence that achievement in the sixth form may be good, the success rates of the large majority of groups of learners are likely to be in line with - or above similar groups of learners nationally, with the majority above.
-Where attainment on entry is not as high or success rates of any group are below those of all learners nationally, the gap is closing.
-Where indicators of learning and progress provide evidence that achievement is outstanding, success rates are likely to be well above the norm or if success rates of any group of learners are below those of all learners nationally, the gap is closing rapidly. - 32.
+- 32. Where indicators of learning and progress provide evidence that achievement in the sixth form may be good, the success rates of the large majority of groups of learners are likely to be in line with or above those of all learners following similar courses nationally, with the majority above.
+Also, where attainment on entry is not as high or success rates of any group are below those of all learners nationally, achievement may be good if the gap is closing.
+Where indicators of learning and progress provide evidence that achievement is outstanding, success rates are likely to be well above the norm or if success rates of any group of learners are below those of all learners nationally, the gap is closing rapidly. - 33.
 When judging progress, inspectors will need to consider both learners' prior attainment and the entry requirements for A-level courses in the sixth form.
 For example, for a programme of full-time GCE AS- or A-level study, there is often a minimum entry requirement of five GCSE passes A to C and this varies between institutions.
 In some cases the entry level is higher, for example a minimum of seven GCSE A to C grades and a minimum of grade B in a specific subject to qualify for study on an AS level course.
 High prior attainment should result in high retention and high overall pass rates with a large proportion of passes at high grades (A or B for AS levels and A, A and B for the full A levels).
 Inspectors should consider this attainment alongside evidence of progress, including value added.